 At Pipestone, we are committed to the pork industry in all aspects, and that commitment doesn’t get left at the office.
 We take our passion for promoting the pork industry to our homes, friends, and communities.
-In 2014, Pipestone County was represented by three young individuals that are sons or daughters of Pipestone System employees or shareholders.
+In 2014, Pipestone County was represented by three young individuals that are sons or daughters of Pipestone Management employees or shareholders.
 The Minnesota Pork Ambassador program gives young people involved in the pork industry a chance to develop leadership skills.
 These individuals were as follows:

 Parents: Curtis and Diane Johnson

 After completing high school, Donavon Johnson plans to pursue a degree in the agriculture field.
 Being a three sport athlete and a member of 4-H and FFA has taught Johnson determination and a strong work ethic.
 Johnson holds jobs at his family pig farm and Douty’s Floral and Landscaping.
 He credits these experiences for the skills he has gained like teamwork and communication.
 His drive to serve as a Minnesota Pork Ambassador stems from wanting to tell others about agriculture.
 “I will be energetic in sharing my story with the public,” said Johnson.
 He believes that personal connections are a great way to share his farm story.